Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/esl/content.md

 - Tuesday and Wednesday at 6:30pm–8:30pm (evening)

 ##### Summer school for ESL
 - To be determined for 2025.
-Visit [stlouis.wcdsb.ca](https://stlouis.wcdsb.ca) in April for class schedules.
+Visit [stlouis.wcdsb.ca](https://stlouis.wcdsb.ca) in April for class schedules
 #### Where:
 ##### St. Louis—Kitchener Main Campus
 - LINC – all CLB levels – day only / ESL evening